Honda City: Malaysia

 In Malaysia, the sixth-generation City was launched on 20 March 2014 available in four trim levels (all powered by 1.5-litre engine with CVT) are offered: S, S+, E and V.

 On 2 March 2017, the facelifted City was introduced with 3 trim levels available: S, E and V.

-As of 2017, the S+ trim was discontinued to make way for the Hybrid version, with Malaysia being only the second country after Japan to have the City Hybrid on sale.
+In July 2017, the S+ trim was discontinued to make way for the Hybrid version, with Malaysia being only the second country after Japan to have the City Hybrid on sale.
 The locally assembled hybrid uses Honda's intelligent-Dual Clutch Drive (i-DCD) Sport Hybrid system.
 It has an Atkinson cycle DOHC i-VTEC 1.5-litre engine with 110 PS and 134 Nm of torque, mated to a 7-speed dual clutch transmission (DCT).
 Combined output is rated at 132 PS and 178 Nm of torque.

 The hybrid model was launched after an extensive two-year testing in Malaysia.